 The mansion is listed in the National Register of Historic Places.
 Today it sits abandoned and boarded up—a sad state for a historic grand old home.

-Related Haunted Michigan Sites
+Related Haunted and Abandoned Michigan Places

 - Stay in a Haunted B&B